isomerpages/sportsg-safesport/_resources/Respondent's Guide to Hearings.md

 </summary>
 <div data-type="detailsContent" class="isomer-details-content">
 <p></p>
-<p>The Members of the Disciplinary Panel have been appointed by the Ministry
+<p>The <a href="https://www.safesport.sg/safe-sport-disciplinary-panel-members/" rel="noopener nofollow" target="_blank">Members of the independent Disciplinary Panel</a> have
-of Culture, Community and Youth.</p>
+been appointed by the Ministry of Culture, Community and Youth.</p>
 <p></p>
-<p>The criteria for becoming a Disciplinary Panel Member can be found in
+<p>The criteria for becoming an independent Disciplinary Panel Member can
-Appendix 5 of the Handbook.</p>
+be found in Appendix 5 of the Handbook.</p>
 <p></p>
 </div>
 </details>